AI Use Cases/Professional Services

 What is the timeframe to deploy AI procurement spend analytics?

-Deployment typically takes 10-14 weeks from contract to go-live.
+Plan for a working system inside the first 100 days.
 Phase 1 (weeks 1-3): data mapping and system integration with your Maconomy, Deltek, or Workday PSA instance.
 Phase 2 (weeks 4-8): model training on 12 months of historical invoices and expense data, with your Finance team validating classification accuracy.
 Phase 3 (weeks 9-14): pilot with a subset of vendors and engagements, then full production rollout.
-Most Professional Services clients see measurable results within 60 days of go-live, with Finance exception queue volumes dropping 50%+ and margin visibility improving immediately.
+A rollout like this is scoped to show measurable results within 60 days of go-live - the target: Finance exception queue volume cut by half and engagement-level margin visibility live from day one of production.

 What are the key benefits of using AI for procurement spend analytics in Professional Services?